w3f/polkadot-wiki/docs/learn-scams.md

 If you've received a message from an admin over Telegram, ignore it.
 Our Polkadot team will never personally message you.
 Our social media accounts are posted on our website and any new social media accounts will be announced by our team.
-We will never offer to sell you DOTs at a discount, air-drop "rewards", or message you privately to help with a problem you posted publicly.
+We will never offer to sell you DOT at a discount, air-drop "rewards", or message you privately to help with a problem you posted publicly.

 ### Keep your personal data secure